tldr-pages/tldr/pages/common/duf.md

 `duf --all`

-- Only list specific devices & mount points:
+- Only list specific devices or mount points:

 `duf {{/path/to/directory1 /path/to/directory2}}`